-I recently stumbled across Days of the Year, which is a website that tells you about little-known holidays and observations.
-Through Days of the Year, I discovered that May is “Get Caught Reading” month.
-That was the excuse I needed to provide you with a list of my eight favorite artistic books and magazines!
+Did you know: May is “Get Caught Reading Month”.
+That’s my excuse to share a list of my eight favorite artistic books and magazines!
 Each of these written works will inspire you to get creative and try something new.

 Modern Calligraphy was one of the first calligraphy books that I ever picked up.
 It was refreshing to encounter a “do what works for you” tone in calligraphy!
 I also learned a lot of useful techniques, like watercolor calligraphy and how to write with gouache.

 Another gem by Molly Suber Thorpe, The Calligrapher’s Business Handbook provides advice for anyone who has ever thought of selling their calligraphy or lettering.
 It’s a great read even if you’re only casually entertaining the idea of monetizing your skills!
 (You can read my review of this book here.)

 I really enjoyed The Calligrapher’s Business Handbook as a confidence booster for fledgling calligraphers and designers.
 Many people who are just dipping their toes into the realm of custom work tend to underprice and overcomplicate, which is exactly what I did at the beginning!
 This book helps you to avoid some of the pitfalls of going into business for yourself.

-Every casual browse through More Creative Lettering sparks a new project idea for me, from birthday cards to sketchbook pages.
-I like that each artist brings a different style to the book, which gives each tutorial a distinct, fresh feel!
+Every casual browse through The Calligraphy Ideas Book sparks a new project idea for me.
+I like that each artist/calligrapher brings a different style to the book.

-4. Typography Sketchbooks by S. Heller and L. Talarico
+4. Typography Sketchbooks by Steven Heller and Lita Talarico

 Typography Sketchbooks boasts a collection of fascinating lettering examples pulled from artists’ sketchbooks.
 All different mediums make an appearance: pens, paints, block prints, and even soda cans!

 One important thing to know about Typography Sketchbooks is it’s not a how-to book.
 Instead, it feels more like a vibrant museum of hand-lettering in book form.
-I enjoy Typography Sketchbooks because it always prompts me to try something new, from painting letters with watercolors to enhancing illustrations with words.
+I enjoy Typography Sketchbooks because each flip-through prompts me to try something new, from painting letters with watercolors to enhancing illustrations with words.

 5. Artists’ Journals and Sketchbooks by Lynne Perrella

-My grandmother gave me Artists’ Journals and Sketchbooks a decade ago, and I still heavily reference it to this day.
-In addition to providing copious examples of different artists’ sketchbook pages, the author has included instructions for different techniques.
+My grandmother gave me Artists’ Journals and Sketchbooks fifteen years ago, and I find inspiration in it to this day.
+In addition to providing examples of different artists’ sketchbook pages, the author has included instructions for different techniques.

 This is the book that introduced me to mixed media sketchbooking.
 For example, it teaches you eight different ways to do image transfers and encourages using photocopies of old family photos in your work.
 The artists featured in the book use everything from aluminum foil to fabric to add visual and tactile interest to their work!